MicrosoftDocs/winrt-api/windows.media.audio/audiofileinputnode_position.md

 Gets the position of the audio file input node.

 ## -property-value
-The position of the audio file input node.
+The current playback position within the audio file, in seconds.

 ## -remarks